psychopy/psychopy/docs/source/developers/localization.rst

 In the app, translation is handled by a function, ``_translate()``, which takes a string argument.
 (The standard name is ``_()``, but unfortunately this conflicts with _ as used in some external packages that PsychoPy depends on.)
 The ``_translate()`` function returns a translated, unicode version of the string in the locale / language that was selected when starting the app.
 If no translation is available for that locale, the original string is returned (= English).

-A locale setting (e.g., 'ja_JP' for Japanese) allows the end-user (= the experimenter) to control the langauge that will be used for display within the app itself.
+A locale setting (e.g., 'ja_JP' for Japanese) allows the end-user (= the experimenter) to control the language that will be used for display within the app itself.
 (It can potentially control other display conventions as well, not just the language.)
 PsychoPy will obtain the locale from the user preference (if set), or the OS.

 Workflow: 1) Make a translation from English (en_US) to another language.
 You'll need a strong understanding of PsychoPy, English, and the other language.
 2) In some cases it will be necessary to adjust PsychoPy's code, but only if new code has been added to the app and that code displays text.
 Then re-do step 1 to translate the newly added strings.